 Code of conduct

 We want your Confab experience to be amazing.
-To keep things safe, inclusive, and fun, here are our expectations for all attendees, speakers, and staff.
+To keep things safe, inclusive, and fun, here are our expectations for all attendees, speakers, sponsors, and staff.

 Who does this policy cover?